-Art Club meets on Thursdays in room 181 from 2:05-3:30 p.m.
+Art Club meets on scheduled Thursdays in room 181 from 2:50-4 p.m; a list of Art Club dates will be posted and announced.
 Art Club students experiment with a variety of mediums to create their student driven projects.
 This is an environment for students to relax and explore their creativity.
-Students are required to pay $10 for art supplies or a $2 drop in fee per session.
-A list of Art Club dates are posted in a showcase near room 181.
-If there are any questions, you can email Ms. Edmunds,
+Students are required to pay a cover fee of $12 for art supplies or a $3 drop in fee per session.
+Students who would like to join will need to fill out this form in order to receive further information.
+If there are any other questions, you can email Ms. Edmunds.

 Novi Boardercross Club provides an opportunity for separate boys and girls teams to race on snowboards through a fun course at Mt.
 Brighton against teams from other schools.
 Participants can earn a varsity letter if they meet certain criteria.
 Boys and Girls Boardercross Club Teams may also qualify for one "away" meet at Alpine Valley each year.
 Novices are welcome, but some experience helps.
-Preseason training takes place in November and December, with practices and meets in January through mid-February.
-For more information, please contact Mr. Saxton.
+Preseason training normally takes place in November and December, with practices and meets in January through mid-February.
+For more information, please the Athletic Department.

 Students Promoting Unity and Diversity tends to meet 1-2 Mondays per month to actively embrace the mission of equitable opportunities for all students.
 SPUD is dedicated to moving America closer to the ideals of democracy, equality, liberty, opportunity, and rights.
 SPUD hosts speakout sessions that cultivate student voice and empathetic listening.
 This hands-on club is honored to plan, organize, and implement the annual Dr. King Unity in the Community program every January.
 All students and staff are encouraged to get involved.
 Please contact Mr. Nuckolls for further details.